SiddharthaAnand/dblp-spider/README.md

 ## What does the spider do?
 The code here, crawls the website of dblp, collects coauthors name list, their communities to which they belong, articles that they have published together.
-You can modify it extract even more information from the web page.
+You can modify it and extract even more information from the web page.

 ## How to clone the repository